 A corporation may use the net operating loss (NOL) incurred in one tax year to reduce its taxable income in another year.
-Generally, a corporation may carry an NOL back to each of the 3 years (2 years for NOLs incurred in tax years beginning after August 5, 1997) preceding the year of the loss and then carry any remaining amount over to each of the 15 years (20 years for NOLs incurred in tax years beginning after August 5, 1997) following the year of the loss (but see Exceptions to carryback rules below).
+Generally, a corporation may carry an NOL back to each of the 2 years (3 years for NOLs incurred in tax years beginning before August 6, 1997), preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997), following the year of the loss (but see Waiving the carryback period below).
+For exceptions to the general rule, see Special carryback period for certain losses below.

 Enter on line 30a the total NOL carryovers from prior tax years, but do not enter more than the corporation's taxable income (after special deductions).
 An NOL deduction cannot be taken in a year in which the corporation has a negative taxable income.
 Attach a schedule showing the computation of the NOL deduction.
 Also complete Item S at the bottom of page 2 of the form.

-For more information, get Pub.
-536.
+For more details on the NOL deduction, get Pub.
+536, Net Operating Losses.

-Carryback and carryover rules.- Generally, an NOL first must be carried back to the third tax year (second tax year for NOLs incurred in tax years beginning after August 5, 1997) preceding the year of the loss.
-To carry back the loss and obtain a refund of taxes, use Form 1139, Corporation Application for Tentative Refund.
+Carryback and carryover rules.
+To carry back the loss and obtain a quick refund of taxes, use Form 1139, Corporation Application for Tentative Refund.
 Form 1139 must be filed within 12 months after the close of the tax year of the loss.
 See section 6411 for details.
-Do not attach Form 1139 to the corporation's income tax return.
-Mail it in a separate envelope to the service center where the corporation files its income tax return.